Acute Myeloid Leukemia—Child

 - Remission induction therapy—to kill leukemia cells

-- Maintenance therapy—to kill any remaining leukemia cells that could grow and cause a relapse
+- Consolidation—additional chemotherapy to kill any remaining leukemia cells that could grow and cause a relapse

-- Stem cell transplant to replaces the affected bone marrow with healthy bone marrow
+Stem cell transplant—to replace the affected bone marrow with healthy bone marrow

 - Other drug therapy may be used to kill leukemia cells, stop them from dividing, or help them mature into white blood cells